 A Little Bit About Housing Stipends For Travel Nurses

-The average housing stipend for travel nurses is an amount of money that’s intended to reimburse the cost of rent while on a nursing assignment.
+A travel nurse housing stipend is an amount of money that’s intended to reimburse the cost of rent while on a nursing assignment.
 The GSA, or Government Services Administration, oversees these pay rates for all counties in the United States.
-These reimbursements that are given by your travel nursing agency are determined as a per day, or “per diem” rate and can fluctuate strongly between counties and seasons.
+These reimbursements that are given by your travel nursing agency are determined as a per day/per diem rate, which can fluctuate strongly between counties and seasons.

 Why Do Some Areas Pay So Much More?